-This will be a hands-on class.
-Preferably, the first session of the week there will be an interactive discussion about the topic of the week.
-Subsequently, students will conduct a homework assignment, which will be the foundation of the second seminar, in which we apply the content to a case-study.
+During the first session of the week there content regarding the weekly topic will be provided..
+Subsequently, students will conduct a homework assignment, which will be the foundation of the second seminar.

-A reading list will be made available prior to the start of the course.
+Will be made available prior to the start of the class.